alexeyinkin/eb-1a/2-petition/README.md

 ideally nothing more.
 That said, I could not edit the images because I've heard people getting RFEs because of image manipulation.
+Also, most of the time the top of the page must be shown so the officer isn't baffled seeing something completely different.

 Most of the time,
 I would shrink the browser window